 As side effects go, weight gain may not seem like a big deal, especially if you’re treating a life-threatening condition.
-But in less serious scenarios, added weight can compromise your overall health.
+But even in less serious scenarios, added weight can compromise your overall health.
 People with obesity are at increased risk for many serious diseases and health conditions, including heart disease, stroke and death, according to the Centers for Disease Control and Prevention (CDC).
 Even modest weight gain — we’re talking five to 20 pounds — can have negative health effects, one study shows.

 Another drawback: Weight gain as a side effect can interfere with medication adherence, says Devika Umashanker, M.D., system medical director with Hartford HealthCare’s Medical and Surgical Weight Loss Program and an obesity medicine specialist.